 In 2015, Rod published a memoir, Constant Traveller R801168, about his time in the British Merchant Navy.
 In 2018, this book was shortlisted for the Whistler Independent Book Award.

 His second memoir, I Need My Yacht by Friday—True Stories from the Boat Repair Yard, published in May 2017, is about the 20 years he ran a boat repair shop.
-This book received a favourable review from Pacific Yachting magazine in their 2018, 50th anniversary edition and is a semifinalist in the Chanticleer Book Awards.
+This book received a favourable review from Pacific Yachting magazine in their 2018, 50th-anniversary edition and was a semifinalist in the Chanticleer Book Awards.

 His third memoir, Um, Where is Belize? — a Journey into the Unknown, was published in December 2017, and tells of an impromptu road trip he took with a cousin he’d never met.
 They travelled from Vancouver to Central America and back.

-In 2020, Rod completed his fourth memoir, Unexpected Treasures – Running a Mental Health Non-profit which should be published on Amazon in June.
+In 2020, Rod completed his fourth memoir, Unexpected Treasures – Running a Mental Health Non-profit which was published on Amazon in July 2020.
 He describes with honesty, compassion and humour, the struggles of providing mental health services despite budget cuts, the 2008 global recession, and multiple other challenges.